escoffie/mmd-floricel/plugins/kadence-blocks/readme.txt

 6. Editor Width settings inside Gutenberg

 == Changelog ==

+= 1.7.21 =
+* Fix: CSS Box Shadow issue on buttons.
+* Add: more link controls for infobox learn more.
+* Fix: Accordion not showing intial open options.
+* Fix: Accordion validator issue.

+= 1.7.20 =
+* Update: Declare 5.4 support.
+* Fix: CSS issue with some row vertical alignment settings.
+* Fix: Issue with info box icon border on mobile when switched to above.
+* Update: Button Video Popup, none jQuery lightbox, better handling of different youtube urls including nocookie.

+= 1.7.19 =
+* Add: skip-lazy class to carousel images to fix lazy load issue.
+* Fix: CSS for gutenberg updates.
+* Fix: CSS for lightbox in some situations.
+* Fix: Issue with infobox image width and height not getting set.
+* Add: option to set info box image size as a default.
+* Add: option to force hover effect to always so for gallery on mobile.
+* Add: Filter to remove Editor Width. ( More and more themes are doing better at handling this so it is going to be depreciated )

+= 1.7.18 =
+* Update Css to prevent issue with some settings conflict.
+* Update: Gallery Slider js within accordion not rendering correclty.
+* Add: Download option to advanced button block.
+Thanks @chris071182
+* Fix: Column Vertical Spacing when order reversed for mobile.
+Thanks @andreas-wpk
+* Fix: Issue with info box maxWidth not showing in admin after reload.

 = 1.7.17 =
 * Clean up editor column padding for Gutenberg 7.3